zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

      --load_weights /path/to/your/weights/efficientdet-d2.pth \
      --head_only True

-    # then you stop it with a Ctrl+c, it exit with a checkpoint
+    # then you stopped it with a Ctrl+c, it exited with a checkpoint

     # now you want to resume training from the last checkpoint
     # simply set load_weights to 'last'